dirkkelly/dirkkelly/content/philosophy/getting-in-trouble.md

 title: Getting in Trouble
 date: 2018-03-19 17:42:20 +0000
-subtitle: All my life I've been getting in trouble, I've also spent a lot of it afraid of getting in trouble, I'm not afraid anymore.
+subtitle: All my life I've been getting in trouble, I've also spent a lot of it afraid of getting in trouble, I'm not afraid anymore, you can't be afraid either, we need your help.
 tags:
+- democracy
 - resist
 - capitalism
 - collapse
 aliases: []
 image: ''
-draft: true

 ---
 I hadn't been using my blog because I was afraid to, afraid of what would happen if I wrote about what I was thinking, like I used to write about on this thing.
 When I was 20 it was tattoos and money for getting tattoos that meant enough to me to end up written down.